gavinlyonsrepo/STM32_projects/projects/ST7735/README.md

 TFT without built-in SD card feature.

-1. Draw small custom icons X by 8 size where X is 0-128 useful to create icons or buttons or fill rows with patterns
+1. Draw small custom icons X by 8 size where X is 0-128 useful to create icons or buttons or fill rows with patterns. vertically addressed.

-2. Draw bitmap.
+2. Draw bitmap, horizontally addressed.

 **Connections**